 Though bread pudding originally began as a food of the poorer people, it has now gained popularity in modern life; It is often served as a trendy dessert at fashionable restaurants.
 Luckily for you, it’s easy to make at home as well… and you’ll look like a pro baker!

-Does Bread Pudding Have to Be Refrigerated?
-Can it Be Reheated?
+Do Leftovers Have to Be Refrigerated?
+Can They Be Reheated?

 I always top the entirety of my bread pudding with the vanilla sauce and then place the leftovers in the refrigerator.
 It can last in the fridge for up to a week!